webchick/webchick.tech/clwtjni1m000f09l7c86i02gh.md

 expand to two probes?
 Longer qyery, but closer neighbours

 More sdearch of index better answers, btu ccost of query time

+HNSW easier on query, but harder on th index side.

+m.= # of links between idnexed vectrors

+ef\_costructiopn - keeps track of neigbbous you've seen

+m = 16 weems to be working, but depends on embedding model

+Lots of what we do here is over compensate for embedding model.
+If it gives us info that's very east to cluste,r we cojuld. use smaller indexing parameters.

+How do you build an HNSW index?

+Goes through hierarchies

+Find te next closest, then tje next...

+HNSW query paranters

+Next, next next

+Keep a list of all the clestt beigbours

+## Quantization

+reduce amount of information availanle, whole still maintaining original data strucrure

+Map to smaller floating points, map to integer alue, but don't change the overall structure of vector

+1-byte unit (not supported in pgvector), now you're at 1/8 the size

+BINARY quantization...
+1 or 0!

+Above zero, it's 1, below zero, add it to a zero.

+But... tradeoffs

+PostgewSQL has amazing feature called expression engines

+If oyu have afunction can use to bjild index

+G from 4x4 vecror to 2x4 vecor

+Keep irigina value and give it smaller value

+Los of ninary vecroes look very simolar

+Binary = VERY fast recall, but lose

+rerank easily: ge real vecor back, get back in correct order

+Advangatge son build time

+Save space, get smae level of performance ‚ that's godo!

+Binary shrinks evenmore, but need to do more work to get adequate recall

+## Limitations of Quantization

+* You reduce your information

+* "Double data" problem.
+Gigantic vector in table, smaller vector in index, but could also be a large thing.

+* Pure indexing systems don't do that.

+* Some techniques only work with LARGE vectors.
+Enough data, you might have a bunch that look the same, impact recall.

+## How did pgvector do the past year?
+(In charts!)

+Index build time?
+150x speedup!

+30-50x speedup even on simpler hardware.

+Paralellism - I can use multi cores to speed it up

+Concurrent inserts soees it up a lot (0.6)

+2 hours better than 10 hours

+A few seconds better tnan a few hours

+Net impact?
+Proof build speed matters.
+(Serial build)

+Recall increases as you increase ef\_construction (yhough diminishing return)

+With parallelism, see that same recall increase

+BUt now minutes of bhuld time!

+Now can do smaller index sized

+16x better

+8x-9x smaller Query ltency p99

+Show it worh higher recall

+HNSW really improed latency compared to IVFV

+More incremental after HNSW

+Last but not least throughputing

+High concurrency

+Epxanded ersion of ??? data set

+Recall at 90% with huge throughput

+80-90% recall seems to resonate with users

+## What can we do better?

+"8K Conundrum"

+Page = 8K storage unit

+Heap pages are reziable, but index pages are not. :(

+This is a REAL problem for vecroes.

+1536 dim-4 vector = 6KiB

+3K vectors= 12KiB

+Quantization can hepl deal with this... but they're getting bigger, we can only wuantize so far

+### What about TOAST?

+4 types f Toast

+Most common:

+* PLan, kepe vector in table

+* external, keep it outside (default\_

+Why this cisual?